It was released 40 years ago in the summer of 1971 and was an instant hit in the US. Now, it’s remembered as one of

 He took them to the studio on a Sunday and produced the record which became a top ten music chart hit, followed by the Hillside Singers’ version at number 13 in the pop charts.

 ‘I’d Like to Buy the World a Coke’ has had a lasting connection with the public.
 The commercial has consistently been voted one of the best of all time and the sheet music continues to sell today.
-Thirty years after Bill Backer was stranded by fog, Coca-Cola is still more than a drink.
-It is a common connection between the people of the world.
+Thirty years after Bill Backer was stranded by fog,

 The next time I’m in London, I plan a pilgrimage to the Savoy Hotel and Trident Studios.
 So, if you see an American tourist looking wistfully at one of these buildings, offer him a Coke!